pyscripter/toml-delphi/readme.md

  - Includes TTOMLWriter for converting TJSONObjects back to TOML.
  - Provides for easy (de)serialization of Delphi objects and records from/to TOML.

+### Compatibility
+This library is compatible with Delphi 10.4 (Sundey) and newer versions.

 ### Usage

 There is nothing to install.
 Just download or clone this repository and add the sources subdirectory to Delphi's libray search path.